HARRY NOVAK PROFILE

 COED (1975) - Eddie Mattlock

-(Jack Canon) kidnaps pretty young coed Sandra Morley
+(Jack Canon) kidnaps pretty young coed Sandra Morley (Leslie

 Ann Rivers), the daughter of wealthy industrialist Franklin Morley